hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 The script will:

+- Generate time-domain plots
-- Generate the time- and frequency-domain plots
+- Generate FFT magnitude and phase plots
 - Calculate Welch PSD estimates
+- Estimate the message bandwidth
 - Design and apply the filters
 - Recover and play the message
 - Save the output audio
-- Display SNR and MSE in the Command Window
+- Display the calculated SNR and MSE

 ### 4. Run the AWGN and Interference Experiment